Pros / It has a DD coil.

 Verdict / The Fisher F4 is a little more advanced than a lot of metal detectors in our review, but it’s still easy to use and relatively accurate at identifying objects buried in the earth.

 The Fisher F4 is the most advanced metal detector in our review, which also means that it’s the most expensive.
 As one of the few detectors with a DD coil in this price range, it’s ideal for beginning treasure hunters that eventually want to bridge the gap to immediate detectorists.
 In our tests, it performed better than most metal detectors and it’s easy to use despite the advanced features.
-For these reasons, the Fisher F4 has earned the Top Ten Reviews Bronze Award.

 - Objects Detected

 - Correct Identification

 - Accurate Depth

 To find the best metal detector for beginning detectorists, we buried metal objects in a grid system laid out in a field.
 The objects were pennies, nickels, dimes, quarters, pull-tabs from soda cans and nails.
 We dropped these into holes dug at varying depths ranging between 2 inches and 12 inches.
 Then we swept the metal detectors across the field and recorded how accurate each was at identifying the type of metal and the depth.
 Once we finished, we swept across the field a second time.

 The Fisher F4 accurately identified the planted treasure 34 percent of the time and was close an additional 24 percent of the time.
 This may not seem impressive, because you’re more likely to identify the wrong thing, but it’s significantly better than other metal detectors we tested.
 Still, when you consider both rates, you can be pretty sure that you’re going to find something worthwhile before you dig.